atsu-oku/vmMigration/README.md

   - Guest OS credentials (root and/or sudo-capable user)
 - Each phase presents a confirmation banner; respond with `y` to proceed.
 - Increase logging verbosity by exporting `VSPHERE_CLONE_LOG_LEVEL=DEBUG`.
+- After a root authentication failure the workflow automatically switches to the sudo-capable account for the remainder of the run, avoiding repeated root prompts.
 - The final verification step can be switched between SDK and `nmcli` by setting `REQUESTS_AVAILABLE`; when `requests` is installed, the SDK path is preferred.

 ---